Today, nothing seems out of reach. But how do consumers find the products and services they are trying to buy?

 Think about it this way.

-If you are searching for the "best movies of 2019" you can get results served from a website regardless of where they are located as long as they have strong optimization.
-However when you have intent-based searches such as "Austin, TX digital marketing agency" or "dentist near me" the search engines read the local intent and serve local results.
+If you are searching for the "best war movies" you can get results served from a website regardless of where you are located as they have strong optimization.

 Local businesses must also take additional steps to ensure their Name, Address, and Phone number (NAP) is the same everywhere online.
 If your NAP profile has inconsistencies you will be less likely to show up in local search results such as the Google Map Pack.

 Want to gain a better understanding of local SEO, check out the Wikipedia page here.